 4. Keep users informed

-Let your clients or shoppers know what to expect when starting a live chat.
+Letting your clients or shoppers know what to expect when starting a live chat is also best practice.
 For example, if all your representatives are busy, it’s critical to inform users as soon as they send a message.
 Or, if you require some immediate information, like an order number.

 5. Offer fast responses and low response times